marcvs/voperson/voPerson.md

 The platform or enterprise identifier.

+Note: The multi valuedness of this attribute is intended to cater for multiple attribute options.
+There should only be a single value for the actual value of `voPersonID`, i.e. without any `prior` options.

 ### Alternate Approaches

 * A similar approach is possible leveraging the already existing *uid* attribute, but